All Episodes

 They don't have a single leader.

-There's not somebody out there that's the face of the Tea Party, and yet they're growing because it's a series of core belief ideas found in the Constitution.
+And yet they're growing because it's a series of core belief ideas found in the Constitution.

-Anyway, another brief timeout here at my friends.
+Anyway, another brief time out here at my friends.

-We'll be back, and I promise we'll get some of your calls in, and we've got pretty good soundbite roster, as we have each and every day.
+We'll be back, and I promise we'll get some of your calls in, and we've got a pretty good soundbite roster, as we have each and every day.

-I've probably used five pages.
+I've probably used five pages, which less than 1% prepped.

 We need to have a little discussion on the role of consultants in business.

-Political consultants as well, but I need to, before telling you that, I need to tell you how consultants work in broadcasting.
+But I need to, before telling you that, I need to tell you how consultants work in broadcasting.

-Now, Snerdley's eyes just uh lit up.
+Now, Snerdley's eyes just lit up.

 As all of us in broadcasting, when you say consultants, it means two things, maybe three.